What is HIV AIDS?

 There is at present no cure for HIV or AIDS.
-Earlier antiretroviral medications is essential as it stops the progression and improves quality of life.
+Earlier antiretroviral medications are essential as it stops the progression and improves the quality of life.

 Emergency HIV pills:

 Post-exposure prophylaxis (PEP) can be given with 72 hours of exposure.
-Treatment lasts for 4 weeks.
+The treatment lasts for 4 weeks.

 Antiretroviral drugs (ARVs):